instant house . . .

 This Campus Includes: Medical Clinic, Community Center for educational classes and job training

-Laundromat and retail shops: cafe, mini-market, beauty salon
+Laundromat and retail shops: cafe, mini-market, barber shop, beauty salon

 Dog run, bicycle shop, basketball court, community garden